 Objective: To assess the impact of digital ulcers (DUs) on disability and health-related quality of life (HRQoL) in systemic sclerosis (SSc).

-Methods: We evaluated 213 SSc patients at 4 annual meetings of a patient society between 2004 and 2007 (177) or during hospital stay (36).
+Methods: Two hundred and thirteen patients with SSc were evaluated at four annual meetings of a patient society between 2004 and 2007 (n = 177) or during hospital stay (n = 36).
 HRQoL was assessed by the SF-36, global disability by the health assessment questionnaire (HAQ), hand disability by the Cochin Hand Function Scale (CHFS) and global hand and wrist mobility by the Kapandji index.

-Conclusion: SSc patients with DUs have reduced wrist and hand mobility, increased global and hand disabilities and decreased mental component of HRQoL.
+Conclusion: Patients with SSc with DUs have reduced wrist and hand mobility, increased global and hand disabilities and decreased mental component of HRQoL.

 Statistics from Altmetric.com